 Falling Numbers of Foreign Tourists in the UK

 The UK tourism industry is likely to experience a fall in tourist numbers immediately after a no-deal Brexit.
 At present 68% of the UK’s tourist visitors come from EU countries and this is expected to remain stable in the event of a negotiated exit from the European bloc.

-However, whilst the UK government had previously indicated that in the event of a no-deal Brexit Freedom of Movement would end immediately, it has now clarified that tourists from the EU will be able to continue to travel with just passports.
+However, whilst the UK government has indicated Freedom of Movement will end immediately when the transition period ends, it has now clarified that tourists from the EU will be able to continue to travel for short visits with just passports.

 Loss of Funding Within the Tourist Industry

 The tourism industry within the UK is likely to take a further hit to its finances due to a loss of EU funding.
 Britain currently receives substantial amounts of EU money and this is expected to end once Brexit has been finalized.